 the training symbols and searching for SIGNAL and HT-SIG in order to set the length of the data stream, the

 demodulation type, code type, and the decoding rate.

+For a VHT or HE STA that determines it is receiving an HT PPDU, the STA’s receive procedure shall resume here.
+Existing state, including knowledge of the L-SIG Parity and RATE checks, is retained.

 If signal loss occurs before validating L-SIG and/or HT-SIG, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 19.3.19.5 (CCA sensitivity).
 If the check of the HT-SIG CRC is not valid, a PHY-RXSTART.indication primitive is not issued.
 The PHY shall indicate the error condition by issuing a PHY-RXEND.indication(FormatViolation) primitive.
 The HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 19.3.19.5 (CCA sensitivity).